BatsResearch/LexC-Gen/README.md

 - filtered English generated dataset.
 - translated generated task dataset.

-**The translated generated task dataset is the data that we use to finetune task classifiers with.**
+**🎯 The translated generated task dataset is the data that we use to finetune task classifiers with.**

 ```bash
 TGT_LANG="ace" # ace, ban, bbc, bjn, bug, mad, min